rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

 ---
 permalink: set-up-sftp-users-in-rhel-centos-ubuntu-and-debian/
-audit_date:
+audit_date: '2019-01-18'
 title: Set up SFTP users in RHEL 6, CentOS 6, Ubuntu, and Debian
 created_date: '2019-01-18'
 created_by: Rackspace Community
-last_modified_date: '2019-01-18'
+last_modified_date: '2019-01-22'
 last_modified_by: Kate Dougherty
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article shows you how to create secured SSH File Transfer Protocol (SFTP) users that are jailed to their home directories.
+This article shows you how to create secured SSH File Transfer Protocol (SFTP) users that are restricted or jailed to their home directories.

 **WARNING**: Do not try to jail the root user.
 Only jail additional users so that you don't prevent the root user from performing operations correctly.